 -

-.xyz has 45 million entries — the 4th largest gTLD on Earth — and is the only new gTLD ever to breach the top ranks.
-It is larger than China's .cn (22.4M), the United Kingdom's .uk (36.2M), and Brazil's .br (33.7M) in entry count.
+.xyz has 50.6 million observed hostnames — the 4th-largest gTLD on Earth — and is the only new gTLD ever to breach the top ranks.
+It is larger than the United Kingdom's .uk (43.8M) and level with Brazil's .br (50.3M), though China's .cn (52.2M) has now edged just ahead.
 Among gTLDs, only .com, .net, and .org are larger — all launched in 1985.

 -